baronefr/Lab-of-Computational-Physics-modA/README.md

 - 07 | linear algebra
 - 08 | fitting
 - 09 | algorithms
-- 10 | monte carlo
+- 10 | Monte Carlo methods

 ### Final project
 This course has been evaluated on a final project about the mean timer technique in drift tube detectors.
 Check it out [here](https://github.com/baronefr/mean-timer-technique-in-drift-tube-detectors).